rmendez314/CS3793-AIProject-ReinforcementLearning/README.md

 **Literature Search:**

-    For this project, the group has decided to focus on implementing reinforcement learning within Unity's \[1\] 3D simulation environment.
+\tFor this project, the group has decided to focus on implementing reinforcement learning within Unity's \[1\] 3D simulation environment.
 This game development platform was selected because of its available content for implementing custom reinforcement learning algorithms using